whua0792/Creative-Coding-Major-Project_whua0792_9103_tut01/README.md

 ```

 2. #### Mousepress interaction：
-In the code, the click interaction is implemented so that each click converts some of the circles into particles, which scatter outward and gradually fade away.
-This effect combines changes in opacity and dispersion, aligning with the concept of irreversible memories.
+The mouse-press interaction in the code converts some of the circles into particles with each click, which scatter outward and gradually fade away.
 ```
 function mousePressed() {
   // Toggle the state when mouse is clicked